Local asymptotic properties for Cox-Ingersoll-Ross process with discrete observations: Introduction

 This paper is organized as follows.
 In Section 2, we state our main results in Theorem \ref{c2theorem}, \ref{c2theorem2} and \ref{c2theorem4} which correspond respectively to the subcritical, critical and supercritical cases.
-Section 3 introduces technical results needed for the proof of the main results such as explicit expression for the logarithm derivatives of the transition density in terms of a conditional expectation of a Skorohod integral by means of Malliavin calculus, decomposition of the Skorohod integral, some polynomial and exponential moment estimates on CIR process, and Girsanov's theorem.
-The proofs of these technical results are postponed to Appendices in order to maintain the flow of the exposition.
-Finally, we prove our main results in Section 4, which follows the aforementioned strategy.
+Section 3 is devoted to the proof of the main results, which follows the aforementioned strategy.
+Using techniques of Malliavin calculus, Section 4 introduces technical results needed for the proof of the main results, which are related to an explicit expression for the score functions in terms of a conditional expectation of a Skorohod integral, and a decomposition of the Skorohod integral.
+The proofs of these technical results are postponed to Appendix A in order to maintain the flow of the exposition.
+Section $5$ focuses on studying the convergence of the remainder terms in the expansion \eqref{generalexpansion} of the log-likelihood ratio.
+Finally, some useful results are presented in Appendix B.